News

 DCF: No Link Between Welfare Reform, Rising Foster Care Numbers; Researchers Say Otherwise

-Kansas researchers have received a grant to determine how economic and social safety net policies affect child neglect across the United States and create a tool policy makers and practitioners can use to predict how proposed prevention strategies can address child abuse and neglect.
-Michelle Johnson-Motoyama, associate professor of social...
+University of Kansas researchers have received a grant to determine how economic and social safety net policies affect child neglect across the United States and create a tool policy makers and practitioners can use to predict how proposed prevention strategies can address child abuse and neglect.
+Michelle Johnson-Motoyama, associate professor...

 Fri, 10/27/2017